banisterious/obsidian-oneirometrics/docs/developer/known-issues-registry.md

 4. Add clear visual indication of valid/invalid states
 5. Consider replacing with a more user-friendly interface like a calendar view

+### ISSUE-25-007 (DateNavigator Type Compatibility)
+The DateNavigator.ts file had several type errors related to incompatibilities between the DreamMetricData interface defined in different locations:

+1. Main issues:
+   - Missing wordCount property on test entries and sample data
+   - Type incompatibility between DreamMetricData from '../types' and '../types/core'
+   - Different definitions of the source property (string vs string|object)
+   - Missing imports for date-fns functions (parseISO, isValid)

+2. Resolution details:
+   - Created a calculateWordCount utility function in src/utils/helpers.ts to ensure consistent word counting
+   - Developed a type adapter in src/utils/type-adapters.ts with adaptDreamMetricData and adaptDreamMetricDataArray functions
+   - Updated all test entries and sample data to include the wordCount property
+   - Fixed imports in DateNavigator.ts and DateNavigatorIntegration.ts
+   - Used the adapter functions to handle type conversions between incompatible interfaces

+3. Future recommendations:
+   - Consider consolidating the two DreamMetricData interfaces into a single definition
+   - Update all imports to use the consolidated type
+   - Remove duplicate type definitions to prevent future incompatibilities

 ## Resolved Issues

 Issues can be resolved in multiple ways: